awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a wide range of workloads\.

-**A1 instances**

-These instances are ideally suited for scale\-out workloads that are supported by the Arm ecosystem\.
-These instances are well\-suited for the following:
-+ Web servers
-+ Containerized microservices

-Bare metal instances, such as `a1.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

-For more information, see [AWS Graviton Processor](https://aws.amazon.com/ec2/graviton) and [Amazon EC2 A1 Instances](https://aws.amazon.com/ec2/instance-types/a1)\.

 **M5 and M5a instances**

 These instances provide an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
 They are well\-suited for the following: